 Should you consider that your results are worthy of a press release to the general public, please contact the ESO Outreach Department (information@eso.org) as soon as possible, preferably no later than when the paper is submitted for publication.
-ESO reserves the right to use for press releases any data obtained with ESO telescopes as part of programmes with allocated ESO time.
+ESO reserves the right to use any data obtained with ESO telescopes as part of programmes allocated ESO time for press releases.